lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/deep_learning.md

 ### Preparation phase (optional)

-On Taurus, start an interactive session for setting up the
+On ZIH system, start an interactive session for setting up the
 environment:

 ```Bash